 Let’s quickly jump to the most important five elements of ’’Follow-Up’’ that you need to perform to send your sales through the roof.

 Research shows that 70% of people take buying decision approximately after 5 times of contact.

 Reiteration in selling is crucial.
 But sometimes we are so tired of chasing people that we end-up sending boring and unwanted emails with content like just checking in.
 There is a thin line between sending a good sales follow up email that is actually going to help you and being annoying.
 Sales follow up should bring constant value and keep your prospect moving through the buying cycle.
 This is also called lead nurturing by being relevant.
 Deliver value to your prospects in their buying life cycle with informative guides, video tutorials and reports that enhances their buying experiences.

 Follow-up call is an essential part of sales cycle.
 It is more challenging than a cold call because sometimes in a sales follow-up call, you are short of options.
-However, a sales follow-up call has the power to establish a relationship with the prospect.
+However, a sales follow-up call before and after meeting has the power to establish a relationship with the prospect.
 You can probe more by asking relevant questions to know their problems and understand situation.
 Be genuinely interested in helping them out.
 If you can’t close the deal, at-least you have richer knowledge base to better serve other prospects in their buying cycle.

 Sales touch points play a critical role in selling the product to the prospect.
 Generally speaking, touch points refer to an intersection between the customers and the product which is mostly done through marketing strategies.
 However, when we speak of sales touch points, the intersection is limited to a place where sales can take place.
 This churns out advertising strategies from the list and is restricted to inside and outside sales.